Actions

 This tutorial was made possible thanks to the references, guides, and information found at Hacking CulT, The Sonic 2 Beta Page, Sonic Retro, and Sonicology.
 It was inspired by the guide at The Glowing Bridge that details porting the simpler Spin Dash from the Sonic 2 early beta, as well as Lightning's original guide that expands upon the former.

+This guide is written by their respective authors.
 Sonic and all related characters and graphics that appear on this page are property of SEGA and are used without permission for no profit.

 Requirements